 Here are some conditions that can mean it’s a good time to refinance your mortgage:

 - Interest rates have dropped.
 If interest rates have fallen since you first took out your mortgage, you may want to consider refinancing to score a better rate.

 - You plan to stay in the home for a while.
-If you aren’t planning on moving and can get a lower interest rate, then the money you’ll save in the long run may cover the additional costs of refinancing.
+If you aren’t planning on moving and can get a lower rate, then the money you’ll save in the long run may cover the additional costs of refinancing.

 When to avoid refinancing

 Here are situations when refinancing usually isn’t a good idea:

 - Your credit score has declined.
 If your credit score has dropped since you first took out your home loan, it could limit your ability to get a better interest rate.

 - You plan to move soon.
 If you aren’t planning to stay in the home for long, then you might not have enough time to recoup the cost of refinancing.

 - The value of your home has fallen.
 If your home isn’t worth as much now, then it’s going to be more difficult for you to get a better deal on a new mortgage.

 - Interest rates have increased.
 If interest rates are higher than when you first took out your home loan, it might not be a good time to refinance.